Azure/Industrial-IoT/docs/howto-secureca-services.md

 - **Administrator**: The administrator role is assigned to a user to manage the certificate groups.
 The role does not support the Approver role, but includes the Writer role.
   - The administrator can manage the certificate groups, change the configuration and revoke application certificates by issueing a new CRL.
   - Ideally, Writer, Approver and Administrator role are assigned to different users.
 For additional security, a user with Approver or Administrator role needs also Key Signing rights in KeyVault to issue certificates or to renew an Issuer CA certificate.
-  - In addition to the service role, his role includes also but is not limited to:
+  - In addition to the service role, the role includes also but is not limited to:
-    1. Responsible for administering the implementation of the CA’s security practices.
+    - Responsible for administering the implementation of the CA’s security practices.
-    2. Management of the generation, revocation, and suspension of certificates.
+    - Management of the generation, revocation, and suspension of certificates.
-    3. Cryptographic key life cycle management (e.g. the renewal of the Issuer CA keys).
+    - Cryptographic key life cycle management (e.g. the renewal of the Issuer CA keys).
-    4. Installation, configuration, and maintenance of services that operate the CA.
+    - Installation, configuration, and maintenance of services that operate the CA.
-    5. Day-to-day operation of the services.
+    - Day-to-day operation of the services.
-    6. CA and database backup and recovery.
+    - CA and database backup and recovery.

 ### Other role assignments